cn0047/stash/ed/sh/sh.kubernetes/README.md

 * NodePort
   Primitive way to get external traffic directly to service.
   Opens a specific port on all the nodes.
-* LoadBalancer
-* Ingress
+* LoadBalancer.
-  Something like smart router.
+* Ingress - Something like smart router.

 **ReplicaSet** controls that pods count matches desired count.